 ……………Case 95 Fiat SEX

 A female hand is about to apply lipstick to a car rear light.
 Because, as the copy goes, the rear light is as glossy as lipstick.
 On the other hand, the stick is about to penetrate the dark space between the red glossy “lining” of the rear light.
-It’s just another sexual representation.
+Another sexual representation.

 “Icon” can apply both to the car and the customer, that is, the female ad viewer.
-If the latter needs “reloading,” and that can mean something very organic such as vagina-loading (this is consistent with the whole seduction line of the ad), she’d better reach out for the car.
+If the latter needs “reloading,” and that can mean something very organic such as vagina-loading (this is consistent with the whole seduction line of the ad), she may reach out for the car.

-Have I the right to make use of all these adverts (95 so far, folks!) without asking permission to no one?
-I have read several scholarly books dealing (more or less competently) with advertising and they all thank the companies for their kind permission to let them use their material.
+Have I the right to make use of all these adverts without asking permission?
+I have read several scholarly books dealing (more or less competently) with advertising, and they all thank the companies for their kind permission to let them use their material.